Skip to Content

 Feature-rich BitTorrent client with Web UI and integrated search

 qBittorrent is a free, open-source BitTorrent client with a clean Qt interface and powerful Web UI for remote administration.
 QuickBox Pro deploys qBittorrent as the headless qbittorrent-nox binary from QuickBox compiled packages, built with Qt6, libtorrent-rasterbar 2.x, and Boost 1.83+ for maximum performance and compatibility.
+The installed version is resolved dynamically from the compiled-packages manifest for your distro, so you always get the latest available build.

 🌐 Web UI